-The Sexual Violence Support worker, from Rape Crisis South London, comes to LSE once a month and is here if you would like a safe space to talk about any sexual violence you have experienced, or to find out about longer term support.
+The Sexual Violence Support worker, from Rape Crisis South London, provides a safe space online or in person to talk about any sexual violence you have experienced, or to find out about longer term support.
 You can find out more about the support worker through her article.

 Via face-to-face appointments women and non binary staff and students can access:

 - Specialist, independent and confidential support from Rape Crisis South London*

 - Up to 3 appointments – can be face-face or phone.
 Sessions are available on Tuesdays and Wednesdays.